HATFormer: Historic Handwritten Arabic Text Recognition with Transformers: Abstract

 \section{Abstract}

 Arabic handwritten text recognition (HTR) is challenging, especially for historical texts, due to diverse writing styles and the intrinsic features of Arabic script.
 Additionally, Arabic handwriting datasets are smaller compared to English ones, making it difficult to train generalizable Arabic HTR models.
 To address these challenges, we propose \proposedSystemName{}, a transformer-based encoder--decoder architecture that builds on a state-of-the-art English HTR model.
 By leveraging the transformer's attention mechanism, \proposedSystemName{} captures spatial contextual information to address the intrinsic challenges of Arabic script through differentiating cursive characters, decomposing visual representations, and identifying diacritics.
-Our customization to historical handwritten Arabic includes an image processor for effective ViT information preprocessing, a text tokenizer for compact Arabic text representation, and a training pipeline that accounts for a limited amount of historic Arabic handwriting data. \proposedSystemName{} achieves a character error rate~(CER) of 8.6\% on the largest public historical handwritten Arabic dataset, with a 51\% improvement over the best baseline in the literature. \proposedSystemName{} also attains a comparable CER of 4.2\% on the largest private non-historical dataset.
+Our customization to historical handwritten Arabic includes an image processor for effective ViT information preprocessing, a text tokenizer for compact Arabic text representation, and a training pipeline that accounts for a limited amount of historic Arabic handwriting data. \proposedSystemName{} achieves a character error rate~(CER) of 8.6\% on the largest public historical handwritten Arabic dataset, with a 51\% improvement over the best baseline in the literature.
 Our work demonstrates the feasibility of adapting an English HTR method to a low-resource language with complex, language-specific challenges, contributing to advancements in document digitization, information retrieval, and cultural preservation.
+Code Link: \href{https://doi.org/10.5281/zenodo.13936253}{https://doi.org/10.5281/zenodo.13936253}